A prototype laser-powered cryobot for clean subglacial access and sampling

 VALKYRIE uses a unique power source: a high-power industrial laser transmits infrared light to the robot via glass fiber.
-Upon reaching the cryobot, the light beam is expanded onto a dispersion mirror, which redirects the light to strike the sidewalls of a cylindrical heat exchanger attached to the vehicle nose cone.
-As the sidewalls warm up from the infrared light, water cycling through the heat exchanger is also heated.
+Upon reaching the cryobot, the light beam is expanded onto a dispersion mirror.
+This in turn redirects the light to strike the sidewalls of a cylindrical heat exchanger attached to the vehicle nose cone.
+As the sidewalls warm up from the infrared light, it also heats water cycling through the heat exchanger.
 The robot can descend either “actively,” jetting hot water out of the nose cone or “passively,” using just the heated nose cone.
 The nose cone design incorporates a primary water jet on the centerline and secondary off-center jets that can be activated for turning.
-In active jetting mode, intake ports in the nose pull water into the heat exchanger and the warmed water is pumped out the nose cone jets.
-In this fashion the cryobot becomes a closed-cycle hot water drill.
+In active jetting mode, intake ports in the nose pull water into the heat exchanger and the nose cone jets pump out warmed water.
+In this fashion the becomes a closed-cycle hot water drill.

-VALKYRIE was tested over the course of two month-long field seasons on the Matanuska Glacier in Alaska in 2014 and 2015.
-The initial prototype measured 25 cm in diameter by 2.5 m in length and the first season tested the vehicle’s descent speed and turning capability.
-Using active jetting the robot descended to 30.52 m depth at an average rate of 0.9 m/hr and, using turning jets, achieved a 7-degree diversion angle off dead vertical.
-Tests were terminated, due to time constraints, with the cryobot fully functioning and all systems go.
+The team tested VALKYRIE over the course of two month-long field seasons on the Matanuska Glacier in Alaska in 2014 and 2015.
+The initial prototype measured 25 cm in diameter by 2.5 m in length.
+The first season tested the vehicle’s descent speed and turning capability.
+The robot descended to 30.52 m depth at an average rate of 0.9 m/hr using active jetting.
+In addition, using turning jets, the vehicle achieved a 7-degree diversion angle off dead vertical.
+Due to time constraints, however, we terminated the tests, with the cryobot fully functioning and all systems go.